Waste and recycling over the festive season

 How to dispose of fairy lights

 We’ve all been there.
-Finally dug out the fairy lights to adorn your tree and they aren’t working.
+You’ve finally dug out the fairy lights to adorn your tree and they aren’t working.

-If they are beyond repair please don’t throw them in your black wheelie bin, or all those precious metals and valuable components will go to waste.
-Pop them in a clear bag in your black recycling box or take them to one of our household waste recycling centres.
+If they are beyond repair, please don’t throw them in your black wheelie bin, or all those precious metals and valuable components will go to waste.
+Pop them in a clear bag in your black recycling box or take them to one of our household reuse and recycling centres.

-It’s a simple way to do your bit to stop valuable resources going to waste!
+It’s a simple way to stop valuable resources going to waste!

 What can you do with unwanted gifts

 Didn’t like or use what granny gave you last year?
 That knitted jumper Aunty Sue gave you not your style?
-Why not re-gift it to someone who will?
-Alternatively, there are plenty of charity shops to donate them to so others can feel the love.
+Why not re-gift it to someone who will love it?
+Alternatively, there are plenty of charity shops to donate them to, so others can feel the love.

 Bin batteries safely